docandrew/gembrowse/README.md

 https://www.nerdfonts.com/

-Gembrowse makes use of emojis, but no Font Awesome icons or anything like that.
+Gembrowse makes use of emojis, but no Font Awesome icons or Powerline symbols or anything like that.

 ## Bookmarks File